-The Ads History report is another unique report on SEMrush.
-This report gives users the ability to see all the keywords that a domain purchased in the past year.
-This is another great way to study your competitor and see their advertising habits over the course of a year.
+The Ads History report is another unique advertising report on Semrush.
+This report (a tab under Advertising Research) gives you the ability to see all the keywords that a domain ranked ads for in the past year in a monthly grid.

-The report is displayed as a calendar of boxes, where a blue cell indicates when SEMrush found the domain advertising for a particular keyword in that month, and a blank cell indicates that the domain was either not bidding on the keyword or was not ranking in the top 8 positions for the given month.
+A blue cell indicates when Semrush found the domain advertising for a particular keyword in that month, and a blank cell indicates that the domain was either not bidding on the keyword or was not ranking in the top 8 positions for the given month.

 Each blue cell will have a number, indicating the position of the ad for that given month.
 The keywords and ads will be ranked in order of Coverage %, which represents the coverage of ads for the keyword over the last 12 months, where 100% means the domain had an ad running in the top 8 positions for the keyword during all 12 months.